 BALTIMORE, Md. — Astronauts can grow up to three inches during space missions.
 Unfortunately, life in zero gravity can also leave them with chronic back pain, a new study reveals.
 Researchers at Johns Hopkins University say learning how to help space travelers may also lead to new back pain remedies for people here on Earth.

 Study authors say weightlessness allows an astronaut’s spine to straighten, making them “grow.”
 When they’re back on Earth however, gravity crunches their spine which can leave them in debilitating pain.
 The spinal curvature, an S-shaped bend that helps the spine resist gravity, stays flexible and absorbs weight and impact.
-However, it flattens out in space and MRI scans show astronauts have a smaller curve in their spine upon their return.
+However, it flattens out in space and spine MRI scans show astronauts have a smaller curve in their spine upon their return.

 “If reduced gravity allows this curvature to straighten,” says Dr. Radostin Penchev, a resident physician at Johns Hopkins, in a university release.
 “This not only could be a cause of acute pain in astronauts, but also could affect the stability of their spine when they return to Earth.”